bensoer/vessel/README.md

 - SCRIPTS - Fetch scripts on a node.
 The data is fetched from the database on the node
 - PING - Fetch general node information and meta
 - DEPLOYMENTS - Fetch deployment information
+- SCRIPTS.HISTORY - Fetch script execution history on node.
+The data is fetched from the database on the node

 EXEC - For executing on nodes
 - SCAN.SCRIPTS - Rescan the file system for scripts data.
 Works same as GET SCRIPTS except reads from the file-system